volkanakinpasa/chrome.extensions.docs/docs/pure/background.md

 });
 ```

+Note: The fields `type` and `data` are custom fields.
+You are free to add any field names instead.

 ## How to save an object into storage

 First of all you must add storage permission in manifest.json file